Ellie Kleinheinz

-Elizabeth "Ellie" Kleinheinz (born September 8, 2007) is an American luger and three-time U.S. national champion (youth 2022 and 2023, junior 2025).
+Elizabeth "Ellie" Kleinheinz (born September 8, 2007) is an American luger and four-time U.S. national champion (Youth 2022 & 2023, Junior 2025 & 2026).

-She has represented the United States in international competitions, including the 2024 Winter Youth Olympics in Pyeongchang, South Korea and in the European Junior World Cup.
+She represented the United States in the 2024 Winter Youth Olympics in Pyeongchang, South Korea and is currently active on the Junior World Cup circuit.

-Kleinheinz attended Archbishop Mitty High School in San Jose, California, where she played on the Monarch's field hockey and softball teams.
-She graduated high school in 2025.
+Kleinheinz attended Archbishop Mitty High School in San Jose, California, where she was a member of the Monarchs' field hockey and softball teams.
+She graduated as part of the class of 2025.
+In the fall of 2025 she enrolled at Salem State University in Salem, Massachusetts where she plays collegiate softball for the Salem Vikings Softball Team.

 Luge Beginnings

 Kleinheinz began her luge career at the age of 11 after attending a White Castle Slider Search in Palo Alto, CA put on by USA Luge.
 She was taught the basics of riding a luge sled, including positioning, steering and stopping.
 After showing promise in the summer program she was invited to Lake Placid, NY, in the winter of 2019 to try luge on ice at the USA Luge training facility at Mount Van Hovenberg.
-As one of the top young athletes from the Slide Search groups she was selected for the U.S. Development Team.
+As one of the top young athletes from the Slide Search groups she was selected for the U.S. Development Team (previously known as the D Team).

 Youth Career

 Ellie won her first individual luge medal, gold, at the 2020 Empire State Games held in Lake Placid, NY.
 She returned to Lake Placid in 2022 to claim a second gold medal at the same event.

 In 2020, Kleinheinz captured her first national title by winning the USA Luge Youth B (ages 13 and under) National Championship.
-Her performance earned her a promotion to the U.S. Candidate Team, a developmental tier within USA Luge.
+Her performance earned her a promotion to the U.S. Candidate Team (previously known as the C Team), a developmental tier within USA Luge.
 As part of her advancement, at the age of 15, she traveled internationally to train and compete in Bludenz, Austria, and Sigulda, Latvia.
 Upon returning to the United States, she was one of three female athletes to qualify for the 2023 Asian Continental Cup in South Korea, based on her accumulated points.

 In 2023, Kleinheinz continued her winning streak by securing the Youth A National Championship (14–18 age group).
-She went on to represent the United States in the women’s singles luge event at the 2024 Winter Youth Olympics in Pyeongchang, South Korea, where she led the U.S. women's squad finishing18th.
+She went on to represent the United States in the women’s singles luge event at the 2024 Winter Youth Olympics in Pyeongchang, South Korea, where she led the U.S. women's squad finishing 18th.